dao-v/Stock_Predictions/README.md

 Do note that this project still requires a lot of work and many improvements can be made.
 However, due to limited time, I am currently unable to implement any further changes.

+Storage requirement of this project requires more than 15+ GB of free space.

 (This project was originally completed as a student capstone project for SpringBoard, which is reflected in the project thesis.)